-- To continue to liaise termly with the business manager with regards to SEND funding arrangements in order to assess the impact of provision. - To implement the new SEN Support plans for all SEND children (excluding S&L) - To continue to monitor that individual outcomes are being accessed across the curriculum within the classroom, as well as through interventions. - The use of the 1-10 continuum to assess SEND children with the Foundation Stage. - To continue to liaise with teachers in regards to SEND training.
-Implement appropriate training/outside agencies around ASD, ADHD and dyslexia as these are areas that are becoming more common. - To continue to ensure that all new staff know where to access information on the medical needs and SEND needs of children in school (ScholarPack/SharePoint) and continue to ensure new procedures are implemented re: administering medication at school. - Continue to ensure that work is accessible to all SEND pupils but also provides challenge. - Continue to access relevant CPD and attend meetings in regard to updates (Good to Great, Action and Reflection, Network Meetings). - To implement a new provision map for all children across the federation.
+- To continue to liaise termly with the business manager with regards to SEND funding arrangements in order to assess the impact of provision; - To continue to implement and improve the new SEN Support plans for all SEND children (excluding S&L); - To continue to monitor that individual outcomes are being accessed across the curriculum within the classroom, as well as through interventions; - The use of the 1-10 continuum to assess SEND children with the Foundation Stage; - To continue to liaise with teachers in regards to SEND training.
+Implement appropriate training/outside agencies around ASD, ADHD, SEMH and dyslexia as these are areas that are becoming more common; - To continue to ensure that all new staff know where to access information on the medical needs and SEND needs of children in school (Arbor/SharePoint) and continue to ensure new procedures are implemented readministering medication at school; - Continue to ensure that work is accessible to all SEND pupils but also provides challenge; - Continue to access relevant CPD and attend meetings in regard to updates (Good to Great, Action and Reflection, Network Meetings); - To continue to implement and improve a new provision map for all children across the federation.